Ferrara, Pastor........................................ 636-296-5485 ext. 5;

 Brenda Dinges, Coordinator 636-296-4261

-The Athletic Association provides programs for the youth and adults of the parish and the surrounding community.
-Call for baseball, softball, soccer, volleyball, and basketball league information.
-For “rain out games” or “cancellations” call the concession stand at 636.282.4108.
+The St. David Athletic Association has merged with the Immaculate Conception Athletic Association to provide programs for the youth and adults of the parish and the surrounding community.
+Visit their website for information on baseball, softball, soccer, volleyball, and basketball leagues.

 Brothers In Christ